 The complexity of a project’s visual scope is one of the largest determinants of cost.
 At a basic level:

-• Simple VFX Projects – Involve straightforward compositing or basic 2D/3D elements with minimal interactions.
+- Simple VFX and particle system– Involve straightforward compositing or basic 2D/3D elements with minimal interactions.
 Simple particle effects, matte paintings, or clean plate extensions fall into this category.

 Naturally, more intricate visuals involving detailed modeling, texturing, rigging, and simulation translate to higher labor hours and render costs.
 Simple jobs may take weeks while complex projects can span over a year.
 Budgeting accurately incorporates project Complexity assessments.